izzulamirr/Group_project/README.md

 File Security Principles
 Additional Security Measures
 Brief Description

-This Laravel web application is a secure platform for managing organizations, transactions, and user accounts.
-It implements comprehensive security controls including input validation, authentication, authorization, XSS and CSRF prevention, database and file security, and additional security headers and measures, following OWASP and industry best practices.
+This Laravel web application is focused on secure donation transaction collection, ensuring that each registered user can only manage and access their own organization.

 Objective of the Enhancements
 The objective of this website enhancement is to significantly improve its security by implementing comprehensive measures: input validation, authentication and authorization, XSS and CSRF prevention, database security, file security, and additional security measures to address potential vulnerabilities and enhance overall protection.